elizabethdaly/data-analysis-project/README.md

 <!--Questions-->

 ## 5. Work done by other people on the Tips data set <a name="section5"></a>
 The tips data set is often used to illustrate the capabilities of Seaborn, so it appears a lot in the documentation for that package.
 Some examples are listed in the references below.
 I also found an anonymous report from Iowa State University on the tips data state which is referenced below.
 It seems to be a report for a statistics class but with a business bias.
-There is no code in the report (indeed I don't know what application was used to perform the analysis), but I'm guessing a pure statistics package as there is mention of t-values and p-values.
+There is no code in the report (indeed I don't know what application was used to perform the analysis), but I'm guessing a pure statistics package as there is mention of t-values and p-values without explanation of what they are.
-Regression using all cat vars.
+Regression using all cat vars?
+If time.
 Others..brief discussion here.

 ## 6. Conclusions <a name="conclusion"></a>